Today, Phi Beta Sigma Fraternity, Inc. is celebrating 104 years of continuous Brotherhood, Scholarship, and Service!

-Founded at Howard University in Washington, D.C. on January 9, 1914, three young African-American male students set to organize a Greek letter fraternity that would truly exemplify the ideals of brotherhood, scholarship, and service.
-A. Langston Taylor, Leonard F. Morse, and Honorable Charles I. Brown conceived Phi Beta Sigma as a medium to deliver services to the general community.
-This deep conviction was mirrored in the Fraternity’s motto, “Culture For Service and Service For Humanity”.
+Founded at Howard University in Washington, D.C., on January 9, 1914, three young African-American male students set to organize a Greek letter fraternity that would truly exemplify the ideals of brotherhood, scholarship and service.
+A. Langston Taylor, Leonard F. Morse and Charles I. Brown conceived Phi Beta Sigma as a medium to deliver services to the general community.
+This deep conviction was mirrored in the Fraternity’s motto, “Culture For Service and Service For Humanity.”

 Now comprised of 150,000 college-educated men, the organization continues to improve the global community through the development of four main programs: Bigger and Better Business, Education, Social Action and Sigma Beta Clubs that embrace mentoring, scholarship and community initiatives.
 A few notable members include Terrance Howard, Albert L. Roker, the Rev. Al Sharpton Jr., Malik Yoba, Blair Underwood, Emmitt J. Smith, III and Scottie Pippen.